i5ar/isar-admin/README.md

 isar-custom-admin
 =======

-Just a WordPress plugin developed in order to customize the admin panel.
+Just a WordPress plugin developed in order to customize the admin panel with-in the login page.

 > Some files are ignored, please read the .gitignore to understand the main directory scheme.